syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 page.Annotations.Add(annotation);

 //Save the document to disk.
-document.Save("CloudRectangleAnnotation.pdf");
+document.Save("Output.pdf");
-//Close the document to disk.
+//close the document to disk.
 document.Close(true);

 {% endhighlight %}

-{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
+{% highlight vb.net tabtitle="VB.NET" %}

-'Create a new PDF document.
+'Create a New PDF document.
 Dim document As PdfDocument = New PdfDocument() 'Create a new page.
 Dim page As PdfPage = document.Pages.Add()

-'Create a new Redaction annotation
+'Create points.
-Dim annotation As PdfRectangleAnnotation = New PdfRectangleAnnotation(New RectangleF(0, 0, 200, 100), "rectangle")
+Dim points As Integer() = New Integer() {100, 300, 150, 200, 300, 200, 350, 300, 300, 400, 150, 400}

+'Create a new polygon annotation.
-'Assign the borderWidth value. annotation.Border.BorderWidth = 1
+Dim annotation As PdfPolygonAnnotation = New PdfPolygonAnnotation(points, "polygon") 'Assign the borderWidth value. annotation.Border.BorderWidth = 1
 'Assign the color
 annotation.Color = Color.Red
 'Assign the InnerColor
 annotation.InnerColor = Color.Blue
 'Create a new PdfBorderEffect class.
 Dim bordereffect As PdfBorderEffect = New PdfBorderEffect() 'Assign the intensity value bordereffect.Intensity = 2
 'Assign the cloud style
 bordereffect.Style = PdfBorderEffectStyle.Cloudy
 'Assign the BorderEffect.
 annotation.BorderEffect = bordereffect
 'Add the annotation to the page. page.Annotations.Add(annotation)

 'Save the document to disk.
-document.Save("CloudRectangleAnnotation.pdf")
+ document.Save("Output.pdf")
-'Close the document to disk.
+'close the document to disk.
 document.Close(True)

 {% endhighlight %}

-{% endtabs %}
+{% highlight c# tabtitle="UWP" %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-cloud-border-styled-rectangle-annotation-in-the-PDF).

-### Polygon Annotation

-Cloud border style can be added to the [PdfPolygonAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfPolygonAnnotation.html) class by using the [PdfBorderEffect](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBorderEffect.html) class.
-The following code sample explains how to add cloud border styled polygon annotation in the PDF document.
+//Create a new PDF document.
+PdfDocument document = new PdfDocument();
+//Create a new page
+PdfPage page = document.Pages.Add();
+//Create points
+int[] points = new int[] { 100, 300, 150, 200, 300, 200, 350, 300, 300, 400, 150, 400 };

+//Create a new polygon annotation.
+PdfPolygonAnnotation annotation = new PdfPolygonAnnotation(points,"polygon");
+//Assign the borderWidth value. annotation.Border.BorderWidth = 1;
+//Assign the color
+annotation.Color = Color.Red;
+//Assign the InnerColor
+annotation.InnerColor = Color.Blue;
+//Create a new PdfBorderEffect class.
+PdfBorderEffect bordereffect = new PdfBorderEffect();
+//Assign the intensity value
+bordereffect.Intensity =2;
+//Assign the cloud style
+bordereffect.Style = PdfBorderEffectStyle.Cloudy;
+//Assign the BorderEffect.
+annotation.BorderEffect = bordereffect;
+/Add the annotation to the page. page.Annotations.Add(annotation);

+//Save the PDF document to stream
+MemoryStream stream = new MemoryStream();
+await document.SaveAsync(stream);
+//Close the document
+document.Close(true);
+//saves the stream
+Save(stream, "CloudPolygonAnnotation.pdf");

-{% tabs %}
+{% endhighlight %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="ASP.NET Core" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();